Kytoshi/SMC/README.md

 # SMC PROJECTS

-All projetcts listed have been configured to only work with an additional file that include work sensitive information.
+All projetcts listed have been configured to only work with an additional file that includes work sensitive information.

 ## Automated Reports